Putting it Back Together

 And the other fantastic bit of news: we decided—on Terry's suggestion—to have another child.
 I absolutely doted on my little family, and I loved the idea.

-My birthday was on March 16th, and I think it was a Sunday.
-The day started with a dawn ride at Mark Drysdale’s stud farm.
-Mark was a wealthy bachelor around our age who looked after his parents' stud farm not far from Dullstroom.
-It was me, Steve Adams and his wife Les—and I have to mention an Afrikaans girl called Christine, who had made it abundantly clear from the moment we met that she was keen on me.
+My birthday was on March 16th, 1997, and I think it was a Sunday.
+The day started with a dawn ride at Mark Drysdale's stud farm.
+It was me, Steve Adams and his wife Les, Kim and Mark—and I have to mention an Afrikaans girl called Christine, who had made it abundantly clear from the moment we met, when we first arrived in town, that she was keen on me.
 She was really pretty, really sexy—and the first time I kissed her goodnight after a party, she stuck her tongue down my throat.

 Now, it was nice to feel wanted, especially after feeling so totally rejected by my own wife—but I never acted on it.
 I think Christine was there that morning too, and we all went off on this ride.

 Then Drysdale pulls a stunt.
-As we are saddling up and I've just mounted he says, “So, have you ridden before?”
+As we were saddling up and I'd just mounted, he says, "So, have you ridden before?"

 I said, "Yeah, I used to ride a bit when I was younger."